 Jobs for physical therapists were expected to grow 34% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which is significantly faster than the national average of 7% for all occupations.
 The BLS also revealed an annual median salary of $84,020 for physical therapists in 2015.

 Physical therapists help a patient strengthen, move or stretch muscles and parts of their body.
-They require a graduate degree, as well as mandatory state licensure.
-Demand for physical therapists is strong, as job growth is expected to grow much faster than the average for all occupations, at 34% through 2024.
+They are required to have a graduate degree and state licensure.
+Demand for physical therapists is strong, as job growth is expected to be much faster than the average for all occupations, rising 34% from 2014 through 2024.